The San Diego Community College District provided approximately 33,000 students with nearly $84 million in aid during 2015-2016.

-Note: Under the provisions of AB 131, students who are exempt from paying nonresident tuition under Education Code Section 68130.5 (AB 540) will become eligible to participate in the BOG Fee Waiver program as of January 1, 2013.
+Note: Under the provisions of AB 131, students who are exempt from paying nonresident tuition under Education Code Section 68130.5 (AB 540) will become eligible to participate in the California College Promise Grant program as of January 1, 2013.

 New State Regulations on CCPG Eligibility Requirements

-New state regulations have changed eligibility requirements for the Board of Governors Fee Waiver.
-Starting Fall 2016, in addition to income and residency requirements, students must maintain academic and progress standards to maintain Board of Governors Fee Waiver (BOGW) eligibility.
+New state regulations have changed eligibility requirements for the California College Promise Grant, formerly Board of Governors Fee Waiver.
+Starting Fall 2016, in addition to income and residency requirements, students must maintain academic and progress standards to maintain California College Promise Grant eligibility.